List of Features and examples of them that RGraph supports

 You can make your keys clickable to make it easier for your users to identify elements on your chart.
-The interactive key is supported by both gutter and graph modes and there is also an event available to use.
+The interactive key is supported by both margin and graph modes and there is also an event available to use.

 - Interactive keys